cedar-policy/cedar-docs/docs/schema.md

 ## commonTypes - Reuse of common user-defined types

 Your schema might define several entity types that share a lot of elements in common.
-Instead of redundantly entering those elements separately for each entity that needs them, you can define those elements once using a `commonTypes` contruct with a name, and then reference that construct's name in each entity that requires them.
+Instead of redundantly entering those elements separately for each entity that needs them, you can define those elements once using a `commonTypes` construct with a name, and then reference that construct's name in each entity that requires them.
 You can use this anywhere you can define a Cedar type that includes a data type specification and a set of attributes.

 For example, consider the following example set of action entities: